Contents

 Concrete life cycle shortly

-A natural occurrence for concrete is that it will appear weathered when exposed to cycles of moisture over a long period.
+A natural occurrence for concrete is that it will appear weathered when exposed to moisture cycles over a long period.
 Concrete surfaces that remain wet for extended periods promote mold and moss growth.

 Either the place or other factors won’t let it dry.

 Is moss on concrete harmful?
-In some places, it is not, but as it promotes moisture with time, it can turn out to be harmful to the structure.
+In some places, it is not, but as it promotes moisture with time, it can harm the structure.

-Depending upon the cycle time that it takes the concrete surface to dry, the weathered surfaces can appear grey, black, or green.
+Depending on the cycle time it takes the concrete surface to dry, the weathered surfaces can appear grey, black, or green.

 Several products on the market today can renew the appearance of these materials.
 However, they are usually in the fifteen to twenty dollar per gallon price range.
-So what to use to clean concrete cheaply?
+So, what do you use to clean concrete cheaply?

 How to clean concrete with bleach

-Knowing the effect that bleach can have on clothing, it is recommended to wear clothing you are willing to throw away after you’re done.
-It is also a good idea to wear rubber gloves that cover your arms and, of course, protective eyewear.
+Knowing the effect that bleach can have on clothing, wearing clothing you are willing to throw away after you’re done is recommended.
+It is also a good idea to wear rubber gloves that cover your arms and protective eyewear.

-Depending on the size of your project, you will probably need a pump-style garden sprayer with a tip that fans out the spray.
-Then it would help if you had a stiff bristle scrub brush and a garden hose with a pressure nozzle.
+Depending on the size of your project, you will need a pump-style garden sprayer with a tip that fans out the spray.
+Then, it would help to have a stiff bristle scrub brush and a garden hose with a pressure nozzle.

 Light moss and mold and staining

 This is the damage I’m most optimistic about when cleaning with bleach.
-If there is only light mold or moss, chances are it doesn’t run too deep and there is a good percentage for success.
+If there is only light mold or moss, it doesn’t run too deep, and there is a good percentage for success.

-If you’re concerned with the surface changing color, you can also dilute the mix.
-It’s just not as effective.
+If you’re concerned with the color of the surface changing, you can also dilute the mix.
+It could be more effective.

 For badly weathered surfaces, you will need to brush the bleach into the surface.
 After allowing the bleach to remain on the surface for a few minutes, rinse the surface thoroughly with clean water.
 If needed, you can repeat the same process over again.

 Depending on how deep the moss and mold are in the pores, it might be hard for the bleach to work perfectly.
-For moss, it shouldn’t be that much of a problem; you can also affect its growth by exposing it to a less moist environment.
+Moss shouldn’t be a problem; exposing it to a less moist environment can also affect its growth.

-Before committing to the process, I’d consider how much the process would cost for the area.
+Before committing to the process, I’d consider how much the procedure would cost for the area.
 If it’s cheap, why not try it out?

 Heavily molded surfaces and heavy moss

-For severely weathered surfaces, you will need to do the trial and error method.
+You will need to use the trial-and-error method for severely weathered surfaces.
 First, apply the bleach and then use a power washer or visa-versa.
-I’d start with washing with a pressure washer to see how much will leave by water.
+I’d start with washing with a pressure washer to see how much will be left by water.

 After the surface is washed, the previous bleach and brush process can be repeated.
-Also, be careful with a pressure washer, you don’t want to wash it too roughly, or it will leave marks on the concrete.
+Also, be careful with a pressure washer; you want to wash it sparingly, or it will leave marks on the concrete.
 Depending on the power of the pressure washer.

 After the bleaching process, wash the garden sprayer with purified water.
 Make sure to spray the water through the hose so that you do not leave any bleach in the spraying mechanism, which could cause corrosion.

-For moss, this should work out as it’s good for killing plants and such.
-But for deep-run mold, it might not be enough.
+This should work out for moss, as it’s good for killing plants and such.
+But for deep-run mold, more is needed.

 How to remove moss and mold from concrete naturally

 Vinegar can be synthetic or naturally obtained.
-If it concerns you, you can look up one from an organic source.
+You can look up one from an organic source if it concerns you.

-Vinegar might be harmful to the skin, so it’s also good to use protective gear here.
+Vinegar might harm the skin, so it’s also good to use protective gear here.
 The good thing is it is even more harmful to mold and moss, so if bleach isn’t working, this should do the trick.

-The cleaning process here is pretty much the same.
-We need to spray white vinegar on the mold and moss.
-We can use the vinegar undiluted, so it works better if the problem is stubborn.
+The cleaning process here is the same.
+We need to spray white Vinegar on the mold and moss.
+We can use the Vinegar undiluted, so it works better if the problem is stubborn.

-What is different here is that vinegar, being more organic, maybe, needs more time to work out well.
+Being more organic, Vinegar may need more time to work out well.
 It’s also a matter of how deep in the pores of concrete the problem is.

 It needs to be on the surface for around 60 minutes before brushing.
 Again, this is a process we repeat until we have a good-looking concrete surface.
-When you’re finished, wash the concrete with a garden hose and let it dry.
+When finished, wash the concrete with a garden hose and dry it.

-Concrete is porous, and sometimes the mold and moss are deep in it, waiting for chances to grow back.
+Concrete is porous; sometimes, the mold and moss are deep in it, waiting for chances to grow back.
 In those situations, you should repeat the process and let it affect the concrete even longer.
 Eventually, they should give in.

-Also, as a warning, vinegar is harmful to some surfaces like iron and some natural stones.
-Avoiding those is good; if you have some, consider adding some protection to them.
+Also, as a warning, Vinegar harms some surfaces like iron and some natural stones.
+Avoiding those is good; if you have some, consider adding some protection.

 As mentioned before, our problem is that we have a porous surface.
-So we should aim to fix this problem permanently by filling those pores with something useful.
+We should aim to fix this problem permanently by filling those pores with something useful.

 After allowing the cleaned surface to dry out completely, you can apply a penetrating sealer to prevent the weathering process from re-occurring.